Deployment Process

 Update version in package.yaml to reflect the new release.

-Step 3: Create the installation artifact
+Step 3: Create an incremental artifact

-tsm package artifact AllConfig --target-env prod
+tsm package artifact AllConfig --target-env prod --diff

-Artifact: build/AllConfig-1.1.0-prod.zip
+Artifact: build/AllConfig-1.1.0-prod.zip (incremental, diff-to-target)

 ADDED (1):